s4w3d0ff/python-poloniex/examples/chart/README.md

-mongoDataframe.py - saves chart data in a mongodb collection and returns a pandas dataframe with basic indicators
+mongoDataframe.py - saves chart data in a mongodb collection and returns a pandas dataframe

 Requires:
 ```